ashaytamhane/pigeon_shoo/README.md

-Meant to work with Raspberry Pi + the official camera.
+Meant to work with Raspberry Pi + the official camera (https://www.amazon.in/gp/product/B00E1GGE40/)

 The code detects motion and plays a barking sound to shoo away moving objects.